2001 American LaFrance Rescue Pumper

 Four door enclosed ALF cab with seating for 6.
-Powered by a Cummins Diesel 330HP and Allison automatic transmission.
-1500 GPM Pump with 750 gallon water tank and two 30 gallon foam tanks.
-The front bumper is equipped with 6″ intake and the rear of the truck has 4″ intake and two 2.5″ discharges and one 2.5″ hosebed discharge on the officers side hosebed.
-Driver’s side pump panel has 2.5″ intake and two 2.5″ discharge.
-Officers side pump panel has 6″ intake and one 1.5″ discharge and LDH discharge.
-The truck is equipped with a two crosslays above the pump panel one in the hosewell on the driver’s side, deck gun and 15kW Hydraulic generator.
+Powered by a Caterpillar Diesel 500HP and Allison automatic transmission.
+Waterous 2000 GPM Pump with 500 gallon water tank and 30 gallon foam tank.
+The front bumper is equipped with 1.5″ discharge.
+Driver’s side pump panel has 6″ and 2.5″ intake and three 2.5″ discharge.
+Officers side pump panel has 6″ intake and three 2.5″ and 4″ discharges.
+The truck is equipped with a deck gun, 3 speedlays, and Generator.
 The truck is equipped with NFPA warning light and siren package.
-This clean 1999 American Lafrance Rescue Pumper has a 27,382 miles.
+This clean 2001 American Lafrance Rescue Pumper has a 75,720 miles.
 Contact Bob in our office today at 1-877-346-1373 for more details or to schedule an inspection of the unit.
 This unit is available for immediate delivery!
-SOLD!!

 Manufacturers History: With roots dating to 1832, the American LaFrance Fire Engine Company was one of the oldest fire apparatus manufacturers in the United States.
 Founded in 1873 by Truxton Slocum LaFrance (and partners, including Alexander S. Diven) as the LaFrance Manufacturing Company selling hand powered equipment.
 A predecessor company, the International Fire Engine Company, built some steam power fire engines between 1903 and 1907.
 Apparatus built by International included horse drawn steamers, hose wagons, and hook & ladders to chemical engines, water towers and combinations.
 The American LaFrance Fire Engine Company was formed in 1903.
 ALF delivered its first motorized fire engine in 1907.